Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 $ python3 -m venv /home/brain_annex/venv (IMPORTANT: do NOT use sudo here, or permissions will get messed up!
 It creates a new virtual environment, but doesn't install any Packages)

-$ sudo apt-get install python3-venv (only needed if the previous command failed!
+$ sudo apt-get install python3-venv (ONLY needed if the previous command failed!
 Then re-issue the previous command)

 $ ls -alF /home/brain_annex/venv/bin (it shows the various "Activate" files, and the links to the python executables)